 To get information about business, tax reform, superannuation, excise duty, fuel schemes, not for profit or personal tax sent to your fax machine, phone 13 28 60 and follow the instructions.

 OTHER SERVICES

-Translating and Interpreting Service 13 14 50 If you do not speak English well and want to talk to a tax officer, phone the Translating and Interpreting Service for help with your call.
+Translating and Interpreting Service 13 14 50 If you do not speak English well and need help from the Tax Office, phone the Translating and Interpreting Service.